isomerpages/moe-kranjipri/_our-curriculum/Departments/Mother Tongue.md

 **K-Studio**

 K-Studio is our customised broadcasting programme that aims to hone our students’ language skills and instill the joy of learning through authentic and interactive learning experiences.
 As “Little Reporters”, students learn to gather and organise information for news presentations, speak fluently and articulate their ideas clearly to the audience.
 Through this process, they build confidence in self-expression.
-Besides sharpening their oracy skills, students also have the opportunity to collaborate and work as a team to discover the joy of learning and sharing of knowledge.&nbsp;
+Besides sharpening their oracy skills, students also have the opportunity to collaborate and work as a team to discover the joy of learning and sharing of knowledge.

 ![](/images/Our%20Curriculum/Departments/Mother%20Tongue/K_Studio_1.png)